rhayman/ripple-detector/README.md

 ## Attribution

-This plugin was originally developed by Christopher Thomas in the Womelsdorf Laboratory at Vanderbilt University.
-The original repository can be found at https://github.com/att-circ-contrl/PluginTTLDebug

-## Citation and more info

 If you want to cite the ripple detector or know more about it, please refer to the paper below:

 https://iopscience.iop.org/article/10.1088/1741-2552/ac857b